Root Canal Therapy New York City

 How is a root canal performed?

 If it is determined that your pulp is diseased, we will most likely recommend non-surgical treatment to eliminate it.
 We will make an opening in the tooth and into the pulp chamber and remove the damaged pulp.
 The canals of the tooth root are then thoroughly cleaned and sealed.
 This procedure usually involves local anesthesia and is typically completed in one or two visits, depending on the treatment needed.
 Root canal therapy is successful in about 90% of cases.
-Although many patients associate the root canal procedure with major discomfort and chronic dental pain, in actuality it is usually not painful.
+Although many patients associate the this procedure with major discomfort and chronic dental pain, in actuality it is usually not painful.

 What happens after treatment?